RequestNetwork/docs.request.network/docs/request-network-api/crosschain-payments.md

 1.  **Gas Fees:**

-    The total fee includes all gas costs incurred by the payment processor wallet for processing the transaction. this covers:
+    The total fee includes all gas costs incurred by the payment processor wallet for processing the transaction.
+This covers:

     &#x20;      \- Transferring tokens from the payer's wallet.